 Following the famous ski run, Linton's Trail provides great awe inspiring views of Strathcona Park and Mt.
 Albert Edward.
 Trail marked with RED FLAGS.

 This trail winds through West Basin and then peaks at little Mount Washington before descending through alpine meadows.
-The trail is completed at the bottom of the ridge and requires hikers to return back to the eagle unload Trail marked with PINK FLAGS.
+The trail is completed at the bottom of the ridge and requires hikers to return back to the eagle unload Trail marked with BLUE FLAGS.